Australian bushfires hit businesses, damage still being assessed

 In Victoria, which accounts for one-third of Australia’s milk production, fires are expected to have killed large numbers of livestock, gutting a A$3.3 billion industry.

-Vitalharvest Freehold Trust (VTH.AX), which leases farms to Australia’s largest listed fruit and vegetables grower Costa Group (CGC.AX), said the fires had damaged a packing shed, including equipment and vehicles at one of its berry farms.
+Vitalharvest Freehold Trust, which leases farms to Australia’s largest listed fruit and vegetables grower Costa Group, said the fires had damaged a packing shed, including equipment and vehicles at one of its berry farms.

 The farm comprises about 6% of Vitalharvest’s berry plantings, it said, adding a full assessment was yet to be carried out.